rayon-rs/rayon/rayon-futures/README.md

 ### Future reference counting

-Each spawned future is represents by an `Arc`.
+Each spawned future is represented by an `Arc`.
 This `Arc` actually has some interesting structure.
 Each of the edges in the diagram below represents something that is "kept alive" by holding a ref count (in some way, usually via an `Arc`):